What Is a Case Date?

 • | Meghan Freed

-A Scheduling Order is a court order that determines the flow of the case from the date the judge enters it through trial.
+The Judge may also issue a Scheduling Order based on what is shared.
+A Scheduling Order is a court order that determines the case flow from the date the Judge enters it through trial.

-In other words, via a Scheduling Order, the court can establish dates for trial and other court hearings as well as due dates for discovery.
-It’s also possible that the court will include dates for court-provided Family Relations services including meetings and ADR tools.
+In other words, via a Scheduling Order, the Court can establish dates for additional Case Dates, other hearings, trial, and due dates for discovery.
+The Court may also include dates for court-provided Family Relations services, including meetings and ADR tools.

 Read: ADR & Divorce